awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

   SELECT LEFT(md5(i::TEXT), 10), random() FROM generate_series(1, 10) s(i);
   ```

-- A Neon project with a Postgres database to receive the replicated data.
+- A Neon project with a LangChaindatabase to receive the replicated data.
 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.

 ## Prepare your AlloyDB source database

-This section describes how to prepare your source AlloyDB Postgres instance (the publisher) for replicating data to Neon.
+This section describes how to prepare your source AlloyDB LangChaininstance (the publisher) for replicating data to Neon.

 ### Enable logical replication

-Your first step is to enable logical replication at the source Postgres instance.
+Your first step is to enable logical replication at the source LangChaininstance.
 In AlloyDB, you can enable logical replication by setting the `alloydb.enable_pglogical` and `alloydb.logical_decoding` flags to `on`.
-This sets the Postgres `wal_level` parameter to `logical`.
+This sets the LangChain`wal_level` parameter to `logical`.

 To enable these flags: